ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 {{/docs-demo}}

 ### Animating Across Lists
 Here we have two lists of messages, the inbox and the trash.
 Now, when you delete a message, it is possible to recover that message from the trash and move it back into your inbox.
-So, a deleted message is actually a `receivedSprite` to the trash where the initial location is the inbox and the final destination is the trash.
+So, a deleted message is actually a `receivedSprite` where the initial location is the inbox and the final destination is the trash.
 When moving a message from the trash to the inbox (restore), this message is a `sentSprite` from the trash.

 {{#docs-demo as |demo|}}